dinoboards/dinoboards.github.io/hdmi-for-rc.md

 The HDMI/DVI output has been tested on a handful of monitor and with some passive HDMI to DVI converters.
 The passive converters will typically not work if the Audio (J1) is shorted.

+# RC2014/RCBus Compatibility

+* This module is designed to operate in Z80 Interrupt Mode 1 only.

 # What's included in this kit

 The full kits includes everything you need (PCB, capacitors, resistors, IC sockets, connectors, and the ICs).
 The Tang Nano 20K can be optionally included.